lambdaclass/concrete/paper/evidence-carrying.typ

   ]
 ]

-= Problem
+= A proof can rot

-Two communities have largely disjoint trust stories.
-Systems programmers trust code through tests, fuzzers, sanitizers, and static analyzers — fast, scalable, and approximate.
-Verification communities trust code through machine-checked proof — rigorous, but rarely applied to ordinary low-level code as it is actually compiled and shipped.
-The bridge between the two is the weak link.
+The thing that bothered me was not that systems programmers test and proof engineers prove.
+That division is old and often sensible.
+The part that kept looking wrong was the gap in the middle: a code review can show a function, and a proof development can show a theorem, but the compiler often cannot say whether the theorem is still about the function in front of you.

-The specific failure we target is #emph[proof drift].
-When a theorem about a function lives in a separate development — a model in a proof assistant, a contract in a verifier — there is usually nothing in the compiler that knows the theorem exists, knows which source it was proved against, or notices when the body changes underneath it.
-A reviewer reading the function cannot tell, from the compiler's own output, whether an attached property is currently true, stale, or never re-checked.
-Tests catch behavioral regressions; they do not catch a proof that quietly stopped applying.
+That is the failure this paper is about.
+Systems code is normally trusted through tests, fuzzers, sanitizers, and static analyzers: fast, useful, and incomplete.
+Proof assistants give a different kind of confidence, but the proof frequently lives beside the program rather than inside the compiler's account of the program.
+If the body changes, the theorem may become a historical fact about yesterday's code.

-This paper asks a narrow question: what does it take for a real compiler to carry #emph[evidence] — capability requirements, trust boundaries, proof-eligibility, and kernel-checked theorems — as ordinary, drift-aware outputs, so that the bridge between "code that compiles" and "code with a proof" is maintained by the toolchain rather than by convention?
-We do not propose a verified compiler.
-We propose making the unverified-but-evidenced boundary legible and self-invalidating, and we report what a working implementation of that idea looks like.
+Concrete takes proof drift seriously enough to put it in the build.
+A theorem is attached to the body fingerprint it was proved against.
+Change the body and the claim downgrades.
+The theorem has not been refuted; it has simply stopped applying to this source.
+That sounds mundane, but it changes the review surface: a reviewer can ask the compiler which functions are proved, which are stale, which are only tested, which rely on assumptions, and which cross a trusted boundary.

-The paper makes four concrete contributions:
+The implementation has these load-bearing pieces:

-- a source-tied proof attachment model with deterministic proof revocation on body drift;
+- proof attachment by source-body fingerprint, with deterministic revocation on drift;
-- a shared evidence pipeline for capabilities, trust boundaries, proof eligibility, assumptions, and release bundles;
+- compiler reports for authority, trusted code, proof eligibility, assumptions, and release bundles;
-- three non-toy case studies whose claims are each classified as proved, enforced, reported, assumed, or trusted;
+- case studies whose claims are classified as proved, enforced, reported, assumed, or trusted;
-- an initial compiler-side preservation result that narrows, rather than hides, the trusted extraction boundary.
+- the first extraction-preservation facts for the compiler path from checked Core to ProofCore.

 The negative space is equally important.
 Concrete does not yet generate SPARK-style verification conditions for every array access, loop invariant, or arithmetic operation; it does not prove the emitted binary correct; and it does not make side-channel claims beyond source-level structural checks plus explicit assumptions.